xvitaly/mhed/docs/source/getting-started.rst

 Admin permissions
 ==========================================

-Micro Hosts Editor can be started with or without administrator user rights.
+Micro Hosts Editor can be started with or without administrator rights.

-When started as a regular user, it will work in read-only mode because only members of the Administrators user group can edit the Hosts file.
+When started as a regular user, it will work in read-only mode because only members of the Administrators group can edit Hosts file.

-If you want to edit the Hosts file, you will need to run this program with administrator user rights.
-Right-click on the Micro Hosts Editor shortcut in the Start menu or on the desktop, select **Run with administrator** and confirm this action in the Windows UAC dialog box.
+If you want to edit Hosts file, you will need to run this program as an administrator.
+Right-click on the Micro Hosts Editor shortcut in the Start menu or on desktop, select **Run with administrator** and confirm this action in the Windows UAC dialog box.

 .. index:: startup actions
 .. _gs-startup: